 I would encourage anyone who feels they have something missing in their lives to take up reciting the Quran more often and I hope that it will help you in the same way it has helped me.
 We must always remember that it was the Quran and the character of the Prophet Muhammad (peace be upon him) which changed the hearts of the companions, and by strengthening our relationship with the Quran and implementing the Sunnah, maybe we can also influence those around us and guide one another to the straight path.

 “And We reveal of the Quran that which is a healing and a mercy for believers” (17:82).

-Aziz Khan is a British born Muslim Pakistani who is a current post graduate student at the University of Oxford studying a DPhil in Antibody Modification and holds an undergraduate degree from UCL (University College London).
+Hamza Khan is a British born Muslim Pakistani who is a current post graduate student at the University of Oxford studying a DPhil in Antibody Modification and holds an undergraduate degree.
 He hopes to one day have a positive impact on the field of Science.